zilexa/Homeserver/filesystem/folderstructure/README.md

 **When mounting the MergerFS pool, the folders (subvolumes behave just like folders) on the cache/datadisks will appear unionised inside `/mnt/pool`:**\
 `mnt/pool/Users`, `mnt/pool/TV` and `/mnt/pool/Music`.

-### 4. Move files to your server!
-- To copy files from existing disks, connect them via USB.
-- Copy files to the nocache pool, `/mnt/pool-nocache` otherwise you end up filling your SSD!
-- While copying via the file manager is an option I highly recommend using rsync as it will verify each disk read and write action, to ensure the files are copied correctly.
-Also it includes options to have 100% identical copy with all of your files metadata and attributes.
-This is the recommended command:

-`nocache rsync -axHAXE --info=progress2 --inplace --no-whole-file --numeric-ids  /media/my/usb/drive/ /mnt/pool-nocache`
-- Alternatively, if you want to be able to do other things, interact with the filesystem or allow other apps to interact with the filesystem, use `nocache`, it has been installed via the server setup script:

-`nocache rsync -axHAXE --info=progress2 --inplace --no-whole-file --numeric-ids  /media/my/usb/drive/ /mnt/pool-nocache`
-- You can also install the rsync app: `sudo apt install grsync`.

 &nbsp;

-Extras:
+## 3. Extras
-## 5. Sharing data locally
+### 3.1 Sharing data locally
 NFSv4.2 is the fastest network protocol, allows server-side copy just like more common smb/samba and works on all OS's, although only for free on Mac and Linux.
 I only use this to share folders that are too large to actually sync with my laptop.
 For example photo albums.
 To sync files to laptops/PCs, Syncthing is the recommended application (installed via docker).

-## 6. Sharing files between partners/family with a structure that supports online access for all
+## 3.2 Sharing files between partners/family with a structure that supports online access for all
 The issue: My partner and I share photo albums, administrative documents etc. With Google Drive/DropBox/Onedrive, 1 user would own those files and share them with the other, but this only works in the online environment.
 The files are still stored in your folder.
 But your partner won't see those files on the local filesystem of your laptop, PC, workstation or server: only if she uses the web application (FileRun or NextCloud).
 As you will prefer to use the local files directly, this can be frustrating and annoying as she has to go find your folder with those files.